cbjuju/minesweeper/README.md

 - If the user clicks on an empty tile, all the safe tiles that are adjacent to each other are opened.

+The program is divided into a backend (the logic driving the game) and a frontend, which interacts with the user.
+The frontend drives the backend.

 Future work : implement multithreading in assigning mines initially to the map.
 It should be an embarrassingly parallel problem.